Gabriel-Machado-GM/Study-of-linear-algebra-Contagion-and-Diseases/README.md

-# Estudo por Modelagem Epidemica
-Descrição: Estudo realizado para análise do progresso do contágio de uma doença em uma população
+# Epidemic Modeling Study

+Description: This study analyzes the progression of disease contagion within a population.

-((Adicionar print do dashboard / Modelagem))
+((Add dashboard screenshot / Modeling))

-# Dashboard Covid-19
+# Covid-19 Dashboard

-Descrição: Contruimos um dashboard interativo para análise de dados do comportamento do Coronavírus no Brasil.
-O projeto é alimentado por uma base pública no formato csv.
-Para a criação do mapa, usamos a API do Mapbox.
+Description: We have created an interactive dashboard to analyze the data on the behavior of the Coronavirus in Brazil.
+The project is powered by a public CSV dataset.
+For map creation, we used the Mapbox API.

-## 🔧 Funcionalidades
+## 🔧 Features

-- Estudar o comportamento da Covid-19 no Brasil
-- Segmentar as informações por região e por data
-- Navegação interativa por um gráfico em formato de mapa
+- Study the behavior of Covid-19 in Brazil
+- Segment information by region and date
+- Interactive navigation through a map-based graph

-## 💻 Projeto
+## 💻 Project

-Para ver o projeto em tempo real:

-((Subir o dash no HEROKU e adicionar link))
+To see the project in real-time:

+((Deploy the dashboard on HEROKU and add link))

-## 👨‍💻 Competências & Tecnologias Utilizadas
+## 👨‍💻 Skills & Technologies Used

-Utilizando as bibliotecas python:
+Using Python libraries:
-> - Dash
+- Dash
-> - Dash Bootstrap Components
+- Dash Bootstrap Components
-> - Plotly
+- Plotly

-Outros conhecimentos:
+Other knowledge:
-> - Excel
+- Excel
-> - Modelagem baseada em coceitos de Álgebra Linear
+- Modeling based on Linear Algebra concepts